How to Calculate a Cash on Cash Return

-The cash-on-cash rate of return (or CoC) measures the ratio between the total amount of cash flow a rental income generates in a particular year and the total cash investment a real estate investor initially makes to purchase the property.
-In other words, CoC is computed because it shows the yield an investor might expect to collect on his or her cash investment.
+The cash on cash return is the ratio of the total amount of cash flow a rental property generates in a year (typically during the first year of ownership) to the total cash investment a real estate investor initially makes to purchase the property